7 best virtual office software for remote team collaboration

 Best for:

-- Large remote or hybrid organizations looking to host virtual events and training conferences across multiple departments, including educators.
+Large organizations looking to host virtual events and training conferences across multiple departments, including educators.

 3. Gather